Understand keyword match types

 Exact match (negative keywords)

-This match type ensures that your ad doesn’t show for an exact word or phrase.
-It doesn’t block your ad from close variants like common misspellings and plurals.
+This match type ensures that your ad doesn’t show for the exact word or phrase you specify.
+This match type will only block your ad from matching to the exact term.
+It won’t stop your ad from appearing for close variants of the exact term, including different ordering of words in a phrase.
 We recommend using exact match to avoid inadvertently excluding your ad from showing for relevant searches.

 For example:

-Say you have an advanced puzzles app, and you’re using the keyword puzzles.
-You may want to add the exact match negative keyword kids puzzles so your ad doesn’t show for that specific term, and you don’t spend money on an audience that your app doesn’t intend to serve.
-Note that a search for kids puzzles apps will result in your ad being shown since the exact match negative keyword is precise to the phrase kids puzzles.
+Say you had an advanced puzzles app, and you were using the keyword puzzles.
+You may want to add the exact match negative keyword kids puzzles so your ad wouldn't show for that specific term, and you wouldn't spend money on an audience that your app doesn’t intend to serve.
+Note that a search for kids puzzles apps would result in your ad being shown since the exact match negative keyword is precise to the phrase kids puzzles.

 Broad match (negative keywords)

-To ensure that your ad doesn’t appear for words or phrases you select, use broad match.
+To ensure that your ad doesn’t appear for words or phrases you select — no matter what order the words appear — use broad match.
 All the words in your broad match negative keywords need to be present for your ad to be blocked.
-If a synonym or close variant is used, your ad still appears.
+If a variation is used, your ad still appears.

 For example:

-If you have an advanced puzzles app and use kids puzzle games as your broad match negative keyword, your ad won’t appear on kids puzzle games or puzzle games kids but would still appear on search queries like kids puzzle apps.
+If you had an advanced puzzles app and used kids puzzle games as your broad match negative keyword, your ad wouldn't appear on kids puzzle games or puzzle games kids but would still appear on search queries like kids puzzle apps.
 If you want to block kids puzzle apps as well, add kids puzzle as your broad match negative keyword.